Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Background

-Recently, continuous time piecewise deterministic processes (PDP) \citep[see e.g.][]{doi:10.1111/j.2517-6161.1984.tb01308.x,davis_PDP_book} have been considered, as alternatives to discrete time Markov chains produced by conventional MCMC methods.
-PDP may be employed for simulating dependent samples, or more generally continuous time trajectories with a given marginal probability distribution \citep[see][and references therein]{fearnhead2018}.
-As the name indicate, PDPs follow a deterministic trajectory between events occurring at stochastic times.
+Recently, continuous time piecewise deterministic Markov processes (PDMP) \citep[see e.g.][]{doi:10.1111/j.2517-6161.1984.tb01308.x,davis_PDP_book} have been considered as alternatives to discrete time Markov chains produced by conventional MCMC methods.
+PDMPs may be employed for simulating dependent samples, or more generally continuous time trajectories with a given marginal probability distribution \citep[see][and references therein]{fearnhead2018}.
+As the name indicates, PDMPs follow a deterministic trajectory between events occurring at stochastic times.
 At events, the state is updated in a stochastic manner.